MvvmCross/MvvmCross/docs/_documentation/fundamentals/logging.md

 order: 7
 ---

-A great option to log messages, info and errors to the console or other outputs is MvxLog!
+A great option to log messages, info and errors to the console or other outputs is the built in MvxLog!
 It is very extendable and easy to use.

-In your ViewModel this could look like:
+You just need to inject it in your ViewModel, something like:

 ```c#
 public class MyViewModel : MvxViewModel